fhajji/vagrant-consul-nomad/README.md

 these VMs with the necessary daemons such as [Consul](https://www.consul.io/), [Vault](https://www.vaultproject.io/),  Nomad, ...

-While this works great, not every developer as 24/7/365 internet connectivity, and running many VMs on the cloud costs money too.
-Wouldn't it be great to have the whole cluster on the developer's machine, so it could be used while on the run and off the grid?
+While this works great, not every developer has 24/7/365 internet connectivity, and running many VMs on the cloud costs money too.
+Wouldn't it be great to have the whole cluster on the developer's machine, so it could be used while on the move and off the grid?
 What if all those VMs were running as guests in VirtualBox on the developer's host machine, whatever that host may be?
 As long as that host is beefy enough (RAM and CPU) to handle the load of 6+ VMs, this is indeed a viable alternative to traditional cloud-based Nomad development / deployment.